uglasmeyer/ocean/README.md

 Ocean-SoundLab

 The Ocean in the name of the software stands for waves.
-Theses are stimulated and summed together by the wind on the ocean.
+These wave are stimulated and summed up by the wind on the Ocean.
 Take this picture and apply it to sound waves.
-These are put together by this software, the sound lab.
-Combining harmonic OSC, VCO and FMO base frequencies with harmonic overtones of their base frequency provides a phantastic sound universe on one hand.
+These wave are put together by the Sound Lab.
+Combining harmonic OSC, VCO and FMO base frequencies with harmonic overtones provides an infinite (10^60) sound universe on one hand.
 Select a specific point out of this univers and you get an instrument.
 With this instrument you can play music, e.g. with notes from a musicxml-file or with your keyboard on the desk.
 You can add rythm to the sound and combine up to four synthesizer processes.
 All orchestrated by one graphical userinterface.
 Record these sounds and convert it into personalzed mp3-music files.
 Thats it.

-I am not a musician but a physician.
-Now its up to you.
+I am not a professional musician but a physician.
+Its up to you for the next step.

 The software was designed for
 - scalability and c++performance,
 - easy to use (once you are familiar with its features),
-- reliable process control
+- reliable process control with state machine
 - reproducable results

-and
-- all synthesizer controls are programable
+- by programable synthesizer controls

-Source code is available at https://github.com/uglasmeyer/ocean To compile the project take a download of the latest version.
+Source code is available at https://github.com/uglasmeyer/ocean To compile the project take a download of the latest source code.

-There are some prerequisites as follows:
+There are some prerequisites:
-- gcc version with support for cxx standard 23, eg: (gcc (Ubuntu 15.2.0-4ubuntu4) 15.2.0)
+- gcc --version with support for cxx standard 23, eg: (gcc (Ubuntu 15.2.0-4ubuntu4) 15.2.0)
-- Qt6 development environment core, widgets, gui and qmake (qt6-base-dev)
+- Qt6 development environment core, widgets, gui ( sudo apt install qtcreator) and qmake (qt6-base-dev)
-- tinyxml2 development environment
+- tinyxml2 development environment ( sudo apt install libtinyxml2-dev )

-If these prerequisites are fulfilled on the Linux machine you can use the cmake system as follows:
+If these prerequisites are fulfilled on the Linux machine you can use the cmake system to generate a makefile system as follows:
 - change to the Cmake directory of the source code distribution (because of pwd),
 - check the file CMakeLists.txt.